yujiyokoo/mrbtris-wii/README.md

-# mrbtris on Wii - Proof of Concept
+# mrbtris on Wii - ported from Dreamcast

 ## WIP

 This is an early-stage Work In Progress project.
-It is currently being actively developed (as at 20 Oct 2023).
+It is currently being actively developed (as at Dec 2023).
 A lot of things will improve in the near future.

 ## Build